fortran-lang/stdlib/doc/specs/stdlib_logger.md

 `filename`: shall be a scalar default character expression.
 It is an `intent(in)` argument.
 It shall be the name of the file to be opened.

-`unit`: shall be a scalar default integer variable.
+`unit` (optional): shall be a scalar default integer variable.
 It is an `intent(out)` argument.
 It will be the unit number returned by the `newunit` specifier of the `open` statement for `filename`.